samschott/maestral/_cli_docs/config.md

 - `keep_history`: the sync history to keep in seconds
 - `upload`: if upload sync is enabled
 - `download`: if download sync is enabled

+<p><b>Warning:</b> Changing some config values must be accompanied by maintenance tasks.
+For example, changing the config value for the Dropbox location needs to be accompanied by actually moving the folder.
+This command only gets / sets the value in the config file.
+Most changes will also require a restart of the daemon to become effective.
+</p>{: .notice--warning}

 ## maestral config get